 This electronic publication is designed to provide secondary teachers with economics content and classroom activities available from the Federal Reserve System.
 We are currently working to refresh the publication format.
-Check back in the fall for the new version.
 You can view past issues here.

 The debt of the U.S. government is at historically high levels, but how do we know whether debt levels are worrisome?
 What are the potential consequences for the U.S. economy and monetary policy if large fiscal imbalances persist?
 This issue of 5E Educator explores these questions and highlights the distinctions between monetary and fiscal policy through an article excerpt, classroom activities and other resources.

 What does it mean to live in poverty?
 How is poverty measured?
 Why do some countries thrive while others do not?
 This edition of the 5E Educator explores the issue of poverty and the role of institutions in fostering economic growth and reducing poverty.
 Article excerpts, a classroom activity and additional resources are included to help you and your students explore these questions.

 In this edition of the 5E Educator, two articles shed light on the causes of – and possible impediments to – recoveries.
 These articles pose such critical questions as: What factors determine the strength of recoveries?
 Why has unemployment been so severe?
 We hope these articles and accompanying activities encourage students to consider the underlying causes and complexities of economic recoveries and generate meaningful discussion about what lies ahead.

 This issue of the 5E Educator focuses on a key financial decision – financing higher education.
 Inside the issue is a feature article on student loan debt, complemented by several activities and lesson plans, designed to prompt thoughtful discussion about this decision and the expected returns from investment in human capital.